 She yelped despite herself, half-scrambling, half-falling backward.
 Denth was on his feet in a heartbeat, sword drawn, and Tonk Fah wasn’t far behind.

 Vivenna stumbled to her feet, her skirts getting in the way, and placed a hand against her chest, stilling her heartbeat.
-The Lifeless stood still, watching her.
+The Lifeless stood, watching her.

 “He does that sometimes,” Denth said, chuckling, though it sounded fake to Vivenna.
 “Just walks up to people.”